 The EagleVail Community Garden is an organic garden where we grow healthy food, create beauty, nurture relationships between young and old, create educational opportunities and foster a more sustainable community.

 Any person may become a member of the EagleVail Community Garden.
-Plot memberships shall run from January 1 through December 31 of each year, but members may join at any time during the year.
+Plot memberships shall run from May 1 through October 31 of each year.
 A 30-day grace period is granted on plot membership renewal.
 If rental fees and completed membership forms are not received by the end of the grace period, then the member shall lose his or her plot membership and all EagleVail Community Garden privileges.